-- To lead the bi-annual review of the RSE policy. - To ensure that resources used are relevant and appropriate to the needs of the children. - To lead on the evaluation of the RSE policy and programme. - To ensure that staff have the necessary skills, confidence, knowledge, and resources in order to deliver effective relationships education.
+- To lead the annual review of this. - To ensure that resources used are relevant and appropriate to the needs of the children. - To lead on the evaluation of the policy and programme. - To ensure that staff have the necessary skills, confidence, knowledge, and resources in order to deliver effective relationships education and relationships and sex education.